 A team of Australian scientists has discovered diamond can be bent and deformed, creating possibilities for the design and engineering of new nanoscale devices.

 Diamond is prized by scientists and jewelers alike, largely for a range of extraordinary properties including exceptional hardness.
 Now a team of Australian scientists has discovered diamonds can be bent and deformed, at the nanoscale at least.

 The discovery opens up a range of possibilities for the design and engineering of new nanoscale devices in sensing, defense, and energy storage but also shows the challenges that lie ahead for future nanotechnologies, the researchers say.

-“It also means we need to know how these materials behave at the nanoscale — how they bend, deform, change state, crack.
-And we haven’t had this information for single-crystal diamond,” Regan said.
+“It also means we need to know how these materials behave at the nanoscale — how they bend, deform, change state, and crack.
+And we haven’t had this information for single-crystal diamonds,” Regan said.

 The team, which included scientists from Curtin University and Sydney University, worked with diamond nanoneedles, approximately 20nm in length, or 10,000 times smaller than a human hair.
 The nanoparticles were subjected to an electric field force from a scanning electron microscope.
 By using this unique, non-destructive and reversible technique, the researchers were able to demonstrate that the nanoneedles, also known as diamond nanopillars, could be bent in the middle to 90 degrees without fracturing.

 As well as this elastic deformation, the researchers observed a new form of plastic deformation when the nanopillar dimensions and crystallographic orientation of the diamond occurred together in a particular way.

 Chief Investigator UTS Professor Igor Aharonovich said the result was the unexpected emergence of a new state of carbon (termed 08-carbon) and demonstrated the “unprecedented mechanical behavior of diamond.”